-Some of our favorite historical figures were born in the month of August.
-We couldn't possibly name them all, so here are just a handful of lives we'll be celebrating.
+A gaggle of noteworthy historical figures was born in the month of August.
+We couldn’t possibly name them all, so here is just a handful of lives we’ll be celebrating.

 1. August 1, 1818: Maria Mitchell

-Mitchell was the first female astronomer in the U.S. She discovered a comet in 1847; uncovered the true nature of sunspots; became the first woman member of the American Academy of Arts and Sciences as well as the American Association for the Advancement of Science; was the first person ever to be appointed to the faculty at Vassar College; and was then named the Director of the Vassar College Observatory.
+Maria Mitchell was the first professional woman astronomer in the U.S. She discovered a comet in 1847, uncovered the true nature of sunspots, became the first female member of the American Academy of Arts and Sciences as well as the American Association for the Advancement of Science, was appointed to the faculty at Vassar College, and was named the director of the Vassar College Observatory.
 She was also a pioneer in equal pay: When Mitchell discovered she wasn’t making as much as her less experienced counterparts, she demanded a raise and got it.

 2. August 4, 1901: Louis Armstrong

 Louis Armstrong said his birth date was July 4, 1900, but in 1988, music historian Thaddeus “Tad” Jones found baptismal records that stated that the icon’s actual birthday was August 4, 1901.
 It’s unclear why the musician fibbed about his birthday, but some believe he did it to join a military band, while others say he figured he’d have better luck getting gigs if he were over 18 years old.

 3. August 5, 1930: Neil Armstrong